 MYR Group is a specialty contractor serving the electrical infrastructure market in the United States.
-Performance measurement and resource allocation for the reporting segments are based on many factors.
+The Company has two reporting segments, each a separate operating segment, which are referred to as T&D and C&I. Performance measurement and resource allocation for the reporting segments are based on many factors.
 The primary financial measures used to evaluate the segment information are contract revenues and income from operations, excluding general corporate expenses.
-General corporate expenses include corporate headquarters facility and staffing costs, which includes safety, professional fees, management fees, and intangible amortization.
+General corporate expenses include corporate facility and staffing costs, which includes safety, professional fees, management fees, and intangible amortization.
 The accounting policies of the segments are the same as those described in the Summary of Significant Accounting Policies.